VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog5two.md

 print(c)
 ```

 A large portion of programmers will never, ever see that first example (assembly code) because of all of its downsides (hard to read and write, only works on a given instruction set, etc.).
 Furthermore, some people will never use C because it's rather difficult to write complex programs with it.
 So then, why care?

-Well, if you want to write fast, correct, code you have to know.
+Well, if you want to write fast, correct, code you have to know C, which is ironic, because C is a great language for writing slow, broken code because of just how bad it is about letting you shoot yourself in the foot, but, I digress.

  While for speed you could go look up some comparisons of C and Python and see that, as a very loose rule of thumb, the python will be about 10 times slower, I think writing *correct* code is more important to most people, especially since for *most* programs, the speed difference doesn't really matter on a modern computer.
 Later, you'll see this too is a bit of an odd argument, as it's comically easy to write security vulnerabilities into your C code on accident - clearly that's not correct.
 Instead, what I mean is that you can write code that's not incorrectly using types (Coming up in a bit) or just doing things in a way that's just really inefficient for the computer to do.
 More over, as Aria Beingessner argues, [C Isn't A Programming Language Anymore](https://gankra.github.io/blah/c-isnt-a-language/), it's really a sort of standard on which every other language is built, and it's expected that every other language works with it... and its long history of quirks.
+This isn't a good thing, but it's how things are.

 This brings up a good question may new programmers have: